robtweed/qoper8-cp/README.md

 - *handlerTimeout*: Optional property allowing you to specify the length of time (in milliseconds) that the QOper8 main process will wait for a response from a Child Process.
 If a *handlerTimeout* is specified and it is exceeded (eg due to a handler method going wrong), then an error is returned and the Child Process is shut down.
 See later for details.

-- *QBackup*: optional object that includes two functions for maintaining a backup queue (eg in a Redis key/value store), for critical systems where the resilience of the queue needs to be assured in the event of the main Node.js process crashing.
+- *QBackup*: optional object that includes two functions for maintaining a backup queue (eg in a Redis key/value store), for critical systems where the resilience of the queue needs to be assured in the event of the main Node.js or Bun.js process crashing.
 See later for details.

 You can optionally modify the parameters used by *QOper8-cp* for monitoring and shutting down inactive Child Process processes, by using the following *options* properties: